f3-factory/F3com-data/framework-variables/main.md

 Just insert the command in your application's bootstrap sequence.

-Once your application is ready for release, simply remove the statement from your application, or replace it with:-
+Once your application is ready for release, simply remove the statement from your application, or replace it with:

 ``` php
 $f3->set('DEBUG',0);